How to Make a Raised Bed Garden with Cinder Blocks

 Now if we could just keep the rabbits away…

-I hope that if you’ve ever wondered how to make a rasied garden bed from cinder blocks that this post has helped you.
+Raised bed gardening was brand new to me, but now I’m fully on board.
+I hope that if you’ve ever wondered how to make a raised garden bed from cinder blocks, that this post has helped you.

 Are you doing any gardening this year?